Robb House (New York City): Subsequent owners

 In 1923, the townhouse was bought by the Advertising Club of New York to be its clubhouse.
 The club was founded in 1896 as the Sphinx Club but by 1915 had changed its name to the current one.
 The conversion of the residential dwelling into a clubhouse was undertaken by F.T.H.
 Bacon as consulting engineer, and architect Fred F. French.
-After a fire in 1946 damaged the top three floors of the building, and the club undertook repaired and renovated, at the same time purchasing the next-door rowhouse at 103 East 35th Street (built in 1853) and joining it to the main building.
+After a fire in 1946 damaged the top three floors of the building, the club repaired and renovated it, and at the same time purchased the next-door row house at 103 East 35th Street (built in 1853) and joined it to the main building.
 In 1977, the club began to rent out space in the building to other clubs, and that same year it was sold to a developer who converted it into a cooperative apartment house.
-What served the club as its library was the living room of the duplex apartment owned by Kenneth Jay Lane.
+What had served the club as its library became the living room of the duplex apartment owned by Kenneth Jay Lane.

 The building was designated a New York City landmark in 1998.